The holidays can be about more than just spending. This season, give yourself the gift of savings with this holiday savings challenge.

-Spending for the holidays may increase each year, but this year can be different.
-Have a plan and follow though.
-This year, challenge yourself to save one dollar for every dollar spent.
+Holiday spending projections increase each year, but you can set your own course – challenge yourself to save one dollar for every dollar spent.

 Create A Game Plan

 The best way to avoid overspending is to determine in advance what your expenses should be.
-Look to years prior to get an idea.
+Look to years prior to get an idea of what to expect.

 Gifts for the family, travel, and sightseeing are just the half of it.
 Are there office gift exchanges or holiday parties you’re forgetting about?
 Write it all down to try and get the most accurate figure.